Sidlakh0802/90DaysOfDevOps/2026/day-16/day16.md

 If you want to test these scripts on your own Linux terminal, follow these steps:

-1. Clone this repository and navigate to this folder.
-2. Give the script execute permissions using `chmod`:
+1. Give the script execute permissions using `chmod`:
    ```bash
    chmod +x <script_name>.sh